Meizu M3S: Hardware and design

 The M3S is available in four different colors (grey, silver, champagne gold and rose gold) and comes with either 2 GB of RAM and 16 GB of internal storage or 3 GB of RAM and 32 GB of internal storage.

 The Meizu M3S has a full-metal body, which measures 141.9 mm x 69.9 mm x 8.3 mm and weighs 138 g.
 It has a slate form factor, being rectangular with rounded corners and has only one central physical button at the front.
 Unlike most other Android smartphones, the M3S doesn't have capacitive buttons nor on-screen buttons.
 The functionality of these keys is implemented using a technology called mBack, which makes use of gestures with the physical button.
 The M3S further extends this button by a fingerprint sensor called mTouch.

 The M3S features a fully laminated 5-inch IPS multi-touch capacitive touchscreen display with a HD resolution of 720 by 1080 pixels.
 The pixel density of the display is 293 ppi.

 In addition to the touchscreen input and the front key, the device has volume/zoom control buttons and the power/lock button on the right side, a 3.5mm TRS audio jack on the top and a microUSB (Micro-B type) port on the bottom for charging and connectivity.

 The Meizu M3S has two cameras.
 The rear camera has a resolution of 13 MP, a ƒ/2.2 aperture, a 5-element lens, phase-detection autofocus and an LED flash.
 The front camera has a resolution of 5 MP, a ƒ/2.0 aperture and a 4-element lens.

+Camera

+The Meizu M3s features a 13 MP main camera with an f/2.2 aperture and phase detection autofocus (PDAF).
+It is capable of recording videos in 1080p resolution at 30 frames per second.
+The phone has a 5 MP front-facing camera with an f/2.0 aperture.